 Discover the top monuments and museums you must see when visiting Crete.
-Fraud brief info about these destinations on Crete, that you can easily access with your rented car.
-Starting to drive direct from the airport or you can pick it up from your hotel.
+Find brief info about these top destinations on Crete, that you can easily access with your rented car.
+Starting to drive directly from the airport or you can pick it up from your hotel.

 Knossos- palace site was discovered in 1878 by Minos Kalokairinos (Μίνως Καλοκαιρινός).
 The excavations in Knossos began in AD 1900 by the English archaeologist Sir Arthur Evans (1851- 1941) and his team, and they continued for 35 years.
 The palace was excavated and partially restored under the direction of Arthur Evans in the earliest years of the 20th century.
 Its size far exceeded his original expectations, as did the discovery of two ancient scripts, which he termed Linear A and Linear B, to distinguish their writing from the pictographs also present.
 From the layering of the palace, Evans developed de novo an archaeological concept of the civilization that used it, which he called Minoan, following the pre-existing custom of labelling all objects from the location Minoan.